What Can You Really Do with a Nursing Informatics Degree?

 Director of Clinical Informatics

-Clinical informatics directors/managers oversee the EMR systems and clinical data for healthcare facilities.
+Clinical informatics directors and managers oversee healthcare systems and clinical data for healthcare facilities.
 They also design and maintain IT systems to improve the collection and management of data.
 They must keep up to date with the latest technological tools and software, customize software applications to fit their employers’ needs, and recommend upgrades.

 • Typical Education Required: Bachelor’s or master’s in nursing, health informatics, or a related field